quandhle/mystertravel/README.md

 - MySQL
 - Composer
 - Node
-- Windows: XXAMP, Mac: MAMP
+- Windows: XAMPP, Mac: MAMP

 ### Setup Instructions
 This repo is built with React.js with Redux and PHP.
 Follow the below setup instructions to get started.